Ridge Augmentation | Montgomery AL

 The alveolar ridge of the jaw is the bone that surrounds the roots of teeth.
 When a tooth is removed an empty socket is left in the alveolar ridge bone.
 If a bone replacement graft is placed at the time of extraction the bone will be maintained.
 This is know as “socket preservation”.
 If this is not performed some bone loss will occur.
 Over the course of a year this can be up to 25% of volume at that site.

 Rebuilding the original height and width of the alveolar ridge is not always medically necessary, but may be required for dental implant placement or for aesthetic purposes.
 Dental implants require bone to support their structure and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is a ridge augmentation accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Nizam, Goehring and Jackson’s office using sedative medication.
+Nizam, Ivory, and Goehring’s office using sedative medication.

 Drs.
 Nizam, Ivory, and Goehring can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
 Contact us today!